calogica/calogica.com/_posts/2018-11-16-retail-calendar-in-sql.md

 comments: true
 ---

+{: .notice--info}
-**Note: this post has been updated to include handling of 53-week years and refactors some of the calendar logic into a dbt macro for flexibility.
-Thanks for everyone's feedback!**
+Note: this post has been updated to include handling of 53-week years and refactors some of the calendar logic into a dbt macro for flexibility.
+Thanks for everyone's feedback!

 Working with clients in retail eCommerce, we're often asked to analyze transactions along a type of fiscal calendar optimized for retail and merchandising.
 This is commonly known as the "4-5-4 Calendar", because it groups weeks (Sun-Sat) into periods of 4, 5 and 4 weeks lengths.